raph-amiard/LASY-epita/src/TP/2_introduction_to_rust_TP.md

 ### Exercise 6

 Make the stack in exercise 5 be of unbounded size.
+Name it `Stack2`

 Write associated tests